OliverDrechsler/front_door_intercom_automation/docs/How_to_start_FDIA_Docker_container_on_Raspberry_Pi.md

 ## Prerequisites

 Required:

 - Raspberry Pi
 - Raspberry Pi OS or another Linux distribution running on the Pi
 - Docker installed
 - a valid `config.yaml`
-- optional `blink_config.json` if Blink camera support is used
+- optional `blink_config.json` if Blink support is enabled

-Check Docker:
+Check the Docker installation:

 ```bash
 docker --version
 ```

-## Important GPIO requirement
+## Important GPIO Requirement

-The container needs access to the Raspberry Pi GPIO device.
+The container must be given access to the Raspberry Pi GPIO device.

 Preferred device mapping: